#ThisIsHERStory: Women In R&B

 This week's #ThisIsHERStory is all about R&B. Most of these ladies have music that I was introduced to because of hip-hop.
 Because of that, their music is, for the most part, timeless.
 Check out these 4 unsung ladies below.

-I can’t begin to tell you how much I love and appreciate Patrice Rushen’s genius.
+I can't begin to tell you how much I love and appreciate Patrice Rushen's genius (as well as the amazing hairstyles she rocked in the 70s and 80s).
 I became a fan of her music through samples and covers.
 Some of her songs have made some hip-hop (and even gospel) classics.
-For example, Mobb Deep’s “Temperature’s Rising” sampled “Where There Is Love,” Kirk Franklin’s “Looking For You” sampled “Haven’t You Heard,” and Musiq Soulchild covered “Settle For My Love” on his debut album.
-One of my favorites, “Remind Me,” has been sampled by so many artists that you can see here.
-The L.A. composer, instrumentalist, singer-songwriter and producer started her music career in jazz and progressed into R&B, disco and soul in the mid ’70s into the ’80s.
-She then returned to her jazz roots in the ’90s.
-She’s worked alongside folks like Herbie Hancock, Prince and more.
+For example, Mobb Deep's "Temperature's Rising" sampled "Where There Is Love," Kirk Franklin's "Looking For You" sampled "Haven't You Heard," and Musiq Soulchild covered "Settle For My Love" on his debut album.
+One of my favorites, "Remind Me," has been sampled by so many artists that you can seehere.
+The L.A. composer, instrumentalist, singer-songwriter and producer started her music career in jazz and progressed into R&B, disco and soul in the mid '70s into the '80s.
+She then returned to her jazz roots in the '90s.
+She's worked alongside folks like Herbie Hancock, Prince and more.
 Along with being the music director for the 46th, 47th and 48th GRAMMY® Awards and using her expertise in TV and film, Patrice Rushen has taught at the Berklee College of Music, where she received her Honorary Doctorate.

-My dad used to play “How Can I Ease The Pain” so often that I almost got annoyed by it, but her voice, especially her falsetto, is too amazing to forget.
+My dad used to play "How Can I Ease The Pain" so often that I almost got annoyed by it, but her voice, especially her falsetto, is too amazing to forget.
 Most of her career has consisted of her singing background for artists like Luther Vandross and touring with artists like Tina Turner and The Rolling Stones.
 No big deal, right?
 The New York City singer-songwriter and GRAMMY® winner was featured in the awesome 2013 documentary 20 Feet From Stardom, which brought her back into the spotlight.
-Currently, Lisa is on tour, so if you can, go hear her live.
+If you can, make sure you see her live.
 If you need some convincing, watch the video below.
-You’re welcome.
+You're welcome.